dhruvii-i/OOPs-in-Java-/README.md

 ### Rectangle:
 Calculates the area by multiplying the lengths of its two sides and the perimeter by summing up twice the lengths of its two sides.

+## Assignment 5: Part 2 - Payroll Management System

+## Overview:

+This repository contains a Java program that simulates a payroll management system.
+The program defines two classes: NormalEmployee and BonusEmployee, each representing a different type of employee.
+Additionally, there is a PaySlip class that generates pay slips for employees based on their details and earnings.

+## Files Included:

+### Employee.java:
+Defines the abstract class Employee, which contains attributes and methods common to all types of employees.
+### NormalEmployee.java:
+Defines the NormalEmployee class, which calculates the monthly salary of a normal employee based on their gross wage, total working days, and deductions.
+### BonusEmployee.java:
+Defines the BonusEmployee class, which extends the Employee class and calculates the monthly salary of an employee with a bonus component.
+### PaySlip.java:
+Contains the main method where instances of NormalEmployee and BonusEmployee are created, and their pay slips are generated.
+### README.md:
+This file.

+## Usage:

+To use the program, follow these steps:

+1. Compile all Java files using a Java compiler.
+2. Run the PaySlip class.
+3. The program will display the pay slip for each employee.

+## Functionality:

+### NormalEmployee:
+Calculates the monthly salary of a normal employee based on their gross wage, total working days, loss of pay days, and various deductions such as EPF, health insurance, professional tax, and loan recovery.
+### BonusEmployee:
+Extends the NormalEmployee class and adds a bonus component to the monthly salary calculation.